miquel25/TFG2022/README.md

 #### Miquel de la Iglesia Martí
 ##### Supervisat per Dr. Carlos Fernández Sopuerta, Institut de Ciències de l’Espai (ICE, CSIC i IEEC)
-There are two folders, one for the simulation in 1D and the other for the simulation in 2D.
-In each folder there are three python files one for the main simulation, another to generate the initial conditions and one for plot all the Power Spectrums.
+There are two folders: One for the one-dimensional simulations and the other for two-dimensional ones.
+Inside each folder there are three Python files: the corresponding to the main simulation, another one to generate the initial conditions and a third one to plot the Power Spectra that we obtain from the evolution.

-En each simulation it has to be put what equation you want to simulate, the duration, the number of space steps and choose if you want to generate a gif or not.
+For each simulation one has to introduce the equation that you would like to evolve, together with the time duration, the number of spatial grid steps.
+One can also choose whether or not you would like to generate a .GIF file out of the evolution data.

 _IMPORTANT!_<br />
-The number of the space steps of the simulation must be the same than the space step of the initial conditions.
-If it wanted to change the discretitzations first you have to run the initial conditions with the new space steps.
+The number of the spatial grid points for the simulation must be the same as the one used to generate the initial conditions.
+If you would like to change the discretization,  you should first run the code to generate the initial conditions with the new number of spatial grid points.